sharetribe/flex-docs/src/docs/concepts-development/content-management/index.md

 ### Content management

 The way in which operator-created content is handled within Flex.
-Before Console-operated content management, operators could either add the content directly in the FTW codebase, or use the [microcopy](/concepts/microcopy) files for static content, or integrate an external content management system.
+Before Console-operated content management, operators could either

+- add the content directly in the FTW codebase,
+- use the [microcopy](/concepts/microcopy) files for static content, or
+- integrate an external content management system.

 Currently, we recommend managing content using the assets-based Pages feature in Flex Console.

 ### Content modeling